wilddima/node-http-clients-comparison/README.md

 **Request** – despite the fact that it is not cross-platform, it undoubtedly has the most opportunities out of the box.
 Ability to use NodeJS streams looks attractive.

-**Axios** – as for me has the most understandable syntax and follows the idea of 'principle of least surprise'.
+**Axios** – as for me has the most understandable syntax and follows the idea of "principle of least surprise".

 **SuperAgent** – also has a fairly understandable api, but much more important is the idea of its extensibility through plugins.